 Success: On the way out, we stop at an otherworldly, widely unknown roadside diversion called The Center of the World.

-Last but far from least important: Chill.
+Last but far from least in this list of 10 Road Trip Tips: Chill.
 Stay sane.
 Avoid road raging when slow drivers inhabit the left lane.
 And be courteous and polite with your passenger.
-Your co-pilot can brighten the mood with reciprocal conversation and laughter—not to mention open your Red Bull or hand you the second half of your Full Montagu.
+Your co-pilot can brighten the mood with reciprocal conversation and laughter—not to mention open your Arizona Green Tea or hand you the second half of your Anchor Man.
 J&J